Bill Travers: Military service

 Travers enlisted as a private in the British Army at the age of 18, a few months after the outbreak of the Second World War, and was sent to India then under British Raj rule.
-He was commissioned as a 2nd lieutenant in the British Indian Army on 9 July 1942.
+He was commissioned a second lieutenant in the British Indian Army on 9 July 1942.
+He was promoted war-substantive lieutenant on 7 January 1943 and to acting major on 20 September 1944.

 He served in the Long Range Penetration Brigade 4th Battalion 9th Gorkha Rifles in Burma, attached to Orde Wingate's staff, during which he came to know John Masters, his brigade major.
 (Travers later acted in the film Bhowani Junction, written by Masters.)
 While deep behind enemy lines, he contracted malaria and volunteered to be left behind in a native Burmese village.
 To avoid capture, he disguised himself as a Chinese national and walked hundreds of miles through jungle territory until he reached an Allied position.

-In 1945, Travers was promoted to the rank of major, and he joined Force 136 Special Operations Executive and was parachuted into Malaya.
-He was responsible for training and tactical decisions with the main resistance movement, the communist-led Malayan People’s Anti-Japanese Army (MPAJA).
+He later joined Force 136 Special Operations Executive and was parachuted into Malaya.
+He was responsible for training and tactical decisions with the main resistance movement, the communist-led Malayan People's Anti-Japanese Army (MPAJA).
+On 20 December 1944, he was promoted war-substantive captain and temporary major.

 Travers was one of the first allied operatives to enter the Japanese city of Hiroshima after the dropping of the atomic bomb.
 He wrote about his experience in his diary, registering profound horror at the destruction and loss of life.
+On 7 November 1946, Travers was appointed a Member of the Order of the British Empire (MBE) "in recognition of gallant and distinguished service whilst engaged in Special Operations in South East Asia".
 He left the armed forces in 1947.

-On 7 November 1946 Travers was appointed a Member of the Order of the British Empire (MBE) "in recognition of gallant and distinguished service whilst engaged in Special Operations in South East Asia".